 Though a small production, Dead Party Animals delivers an enormous punch, thanks to Pickles’ engrossing performance and well-crafted script.
 The Hope Theatre is the perfect venue for this promising young talent and any theatre fan would be foolish to miss out.

 Photos: Christopher Tribble

-Dead Party Animals is on at the Hope Theatre until 24th May 2014, for further information or to book visit here.
+Dead Party Animals is at the Hope Theatre until 24th May 2014.
+For further information or to book visit the theatre’s website here.